calebjmatthews/endless-desert/concept.md

     <div>Icons made by <a href="https://www.flaticon.com/authors/dinosoftlabs" title="DinosoftLabs">DinosoftLabs</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>
     <div>Icons made by <a href="https://www.flaticon.com/authors/surang" title="surang">surang</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>
     <div>Icons made by <a href="https://www.flaticon.com/authors/photo3idea-studio" title="photo3idea_studio">photo3idea_studio</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>
+    <a href="https://www.vecteezy.com/free-vector/desert">Vectors by Vecteezy</a>
   Value symbol options: ѵ, ұ,

 ## Time cycle:
   - The desert transitions from day to night over the course of an hour.
   - Morning is from :00 - :15, day from :15 - :30, evening from :30 - :45, and night from :45 - :00
-  - Twenty four days consitute a month, and twenty eight to thirty one days consistute a year.
+  - Twenty four days consitute a month, and twenty eight to thirty one months consistute a year.

 ## Example game state:
   - Buildings: one town center, four houses, one cistern, one lentil field, two grain field, one oxen pasture, one fish pond, three reed deltas, one clay pit, two sand pits, one dairy, three kitchens, two drying yards, one furnace, one glassblower, one amphitheatre